Availity/availity-workflow/README.md

 ```
 ## FAQ

-### How to setup development environment to match deployment environment?
+### How to setup a development environment to match the deployment environment?

 Update `workflow.js` using the configuration below:
 ```js